manticorp/i3dv-viewer/README.md

     `____________'     |_|____/ \__,_| \_/      \_/ |_|\___| \_/\_/ \___|_|

-A viewer for i3dv render files
+A viewer for i3dv render files.
+This allows you to view 3d models in the browser without worrying about intellectual property.
+The viewer doesn't expose access to any model files.

 ### About